-- Weed and pest management needs to be better - Lighting could be better across the system - Some residents don't get a sense there is community or neighborhood buy-in for all improvements - Improve trash/litter pick-up and graffiti removal - General lack of restroom maintenance, restrooms are vandalism targets - Fields are not being maintained correctly - Staff is stretched thin - Irrigation system maintenance could be better
+- Weed and pest management needs to be better - Lighting could be better across the system - Some residents don't get a sense there is community or neighborhood buy-in for all improvements - Improve trash/litter pick-up and graffiti removal - General lack of restroom maintenance, restrooms are vandalism targets - Athletic fields are not being maintained correctly - Staff is stretched thin - Irrigation system maintenance could be better - Patrol and enforcement for dogs off leash and dog clean-up could be better - Curfew enforcement could be better

-- Patrol and enforcement for dogs off leash and dog clean-up could be better - Curfew enforcement could be better - Some playground equipment is in disrepair - There are too many pocket parks to maintain - Some upgrades attract vandalism (esp.
-Railyard Park) - Council Districts 3 and 4 could use more park facilities - Inventory and facility condition inventory should be updated and maintained at least annually
+- Some playground equipment is in disrepair - There are too many pocket parks to maintain - Some upgrades attract vandalism (esp.
+Railyard Park) - Council Districts 3 and 4 could use more park facilities - Inventory and facility condition inventory should be updated and maintained at least annually - Volunteers who build and maintain special use facilities often do not have the proper equipment or enough manpower to do an adequpte job.
+Volunteer burnout is an issue.